 Missing online ordering links

-The National Restaurant Association predicts that customers will place a majority of their takeout and delivery orders digitally by 2030.
+The National Restaurant Association predicts that customers will continue to rely on technology as part of the dining experience.
 The bottom line for restaurants?
 There's no better time to set up an online ordering platform and capture this growing customer segment.

 You don't have to be tech-savvy to create an online ordering website for your restaurant.
 DoorDash Storefront is an online ordering platform that allows you to easily add delivery and pickup ordering to your current website.
 Simply sign up, add your menu, customize it to match your restaurant's branding, and publish it.
 It only takes a few minutes to set up and, best of all, orders are commission-free.